 Health data is recorded and analysed on a large scale nowadays.
 But what are the risks and potentials?

 What is happening with media pluralism within the EU?
 How do different countries perform in comparison and what risks can be identified?
-The comparative study “Media Pluralism Monitor” addresses these questions, as commissioned by the European Commission.
-Media pluralism, as well as aspe...
+The comparative study “Media Pluralism Monitor” addressed these questions, as commissioned by the European Commission.
+It eveluated and compared m...

 Audio-visual media, such as television, can play an important role for issues regarding health.
 In his thesis, Michael Grimm examines the way in which medical issues are displayed in language and images and how patients understand these presentations.